Noodieknoodie/401K_STREAMLIT/README.md

 which is either "quarterly" or "monthly".

-so if the client in whom we are adding a payment to their payment table happens to have a MONTHLY payment schedule... then a few things happen - FIRST, the payment form dynamically shifts to present information in a way that fits their schedule. the "applied" field will be presented as "Applied Quarter." it’s a dropdown showing valid quarters and years, starting with the PRIOR quarter (arrears). no clients have been around longer than 5 years, and backpayments greater than a year or two are super rare, so we don’t need a crazy-long list. let’s keep it simple. for this example client, whom we’re discussing entering a payment for... their payment frequency is monthly. they open the add payment form and see the current date in the "date received" field, which they can change as needed, but it’s the obvious default. the PRIOR QUARTER shows up in the "APPLIED PERIOD" dropdown, and I’m calling it "period" since it applies to all clients regardless of whether they’re monthly or quarterly.
+the user openes the add payment form and see the current date in the "date received" field, which they can change as needed, but it’s the obvious default. the PRIOR QUARTER shows up in the "APPLIED QUARTER" dropdown,

 there really isn’t a WAY for the user to submit the form without selecting something in this field... it’s a dropdown with no option for "NOTHING." once they select the applied period, the backend uses python to convert that into:
 #     "applied_start_quarter" INTEGER,